How to boost employee loyaltyMay 03, 2021

 Feedback loop: Managers should be proactive in creating a healthy relationship centered around open communication with their employees.
 They can do this by empowering their employees through ownership and accountability while providing them with the tools and resources to best support their journey.
 Establishing a positive feedback loop is essential to the success of any manager-employee relationship.
 A successful employee feedback loop consists of check-ins, transparency, and coaching sessions.
 These should occur frequently and consistently to gauge the satisfaction of their employee as well as determine how to best support them and improve areas of struggle while praising progress.

-The steps to increase customer loyalty
+The steps to increase employee loyalty

 Here are some of the steps that you can take today to create and increase employee loyalty: